Getting Started on Heroku with Ruby

 Here’s some recommended reading:

-- Visit the Ruby support category to learn more about developing and deploying Ruby applications.
+- To learn more about developing and deploying Ruby applications, visit the Ruby support category.

 - Read Getting Started with Rails 7.x on Heroku for a deep dive into deploying Rails apps.